COVID-19 case at Sydney supermarket

+A Sydney supermarket worker who tested positive to COVID-19 after spending two weeks in hotel quarantine in Victoria has been deemed a low-risk by state health authorities.

-A NSW man who spent two weeks in hotel quarantine in Victoria has tested positive to COVID-19 after returning to Sydney and working at a supermarket.
+The NSW man spent two weeks in hotel quarantine in Victoria and tested positive to COVID-19 after returning to Sydney and working at Woolworths in Balmain.

-NSW Health chief health officer Dr Kerry Chant said the man is an employee at Woolworths in Balmain and tested positive to the virus after his employer noticed he had minor symptoms.
+NSW Chief Health Officer Kerry Chant said the man tested positive to the virus after his employer noticed he had minor symptoms.

-He worked at the store between June 27 and 28 and 50 employees are now in isolation after being identified as close contacts.
+He worked at the store on June 27-28 and 50 employees are now in isolation after being identified as close contacts.
 The store has undergone a deep clean.

 The man had been in hotel quarantine in Victoria from June 11 to June 26 after flying from Bangladesh.
 He tested positive to COVID-19 on day four of his quarantine period.